Joe Jackson, patriarch of U.S. musical dynasty, dead at 89: media

 “If you messed up during rehearsal, you got hit,” Michael was quoted as saying in J. Randy Taraborrelli’s biography.
 “Once he ripped the wire cord off the refrigerator and whopped me with it ...
 I would fight back and my father would kill me, just tear me up.”

+In July 2015, Jackson suffered a stroke while in Brazil to celebrate his 87th birthday.
+In March he released a pictorial book of memories called “Precious Moments: 60 Years in Show Business.”

+Jackson and wife Katherine married in 1949 and had 10 children - one of whom died shortly after birth - but lived apart in later years.
+Jackson also had a daughter out of wedlock.

-Reporting by Bill Trott in Washington, additional reporting by Peter Szekely in New York and Jill Serjeant in Los Angeles; Editing by Susan Thomas and Dan Grebler
+Reporting by Bill Trott in Washington, additional reporting by Peter Szekely in New York and Jill Serjeant in Los Angeles; Editing by Dan Grebler and Tom Brown